TABLE OF CONTENTS

 - Acute pancreatitis

-In some cases, pets can also experience an allergic reaction.
-When this occurs, dogs can show signs of rapid breathing, rashes or hives.
+In some cases, pets can also experience an allergic risk to this drug.
+When a reaction occurs, dogs can show signs of rapid breathing, rashes, or hives.
 Keep in mind that an allergic reaction can become life-threatening, so make sure to get them to a vet if you notice these symptoms.

-Some of the medications that can create negative reactions when combined with Metronidazole are:
+Some of the drugs that can create negative reactions when combined with Metronidazole are:

 Types Of Metronidazole For Dogs

-Overall, metronidazole is the generic form of the medication.
-However, some brand names you may find connected to the same active ingredient are Flagyl, Protostat and Metrogel.
+Overall, metronidazole is the generic form of the drug.
+However, some brand names you may find connected to the same active ingredient are Protostat and Metrogel.
 If you want to know of any other alternatives, your vet will be likely to have that information.

 Natural Metronidazole Options

-While the options for medications that can do everything metronidazole can may be limited, you might be able to find some natural options that can help in the treatment of specific causes.
-This can really depend on what the cause is, as not all of them will be cured easily without medication.
+While the options for drugs that can do everything metronidazole can are limited, you might be able to find some natural options that can help in the treatment of specific causes.

-One thing you can do to look into the possibility of a more natural treatment would be to visit a holistic vet, who can look over your animal as a whole.
-They will be able to provide a clearer idea of what will be best for your pet, and what natural supplements may be able to at least help, if not cure the problem.
+One thing you can do is visit a holistic vet, who can look over your animal as a whole.
+They will be able to provide a clearer idea of what treatment will be best without any associated adverse effects that come from some treatments, like diarrhea.

 CBD For Dogs